Sparky

 City and Regional Price Comparison

 Suburb and property-level differences: Within any city, the biggest price driver is the property itself.
 A 1960s weatherboard home with a timber-framed bathroom floor and existing water damage will cost substantially more than a 2010s slab-on-ground home with clean concrete substrates.
-Inner-city renovations in older suburbs (terraces in Sydney, Victorians in Melbourne, character homes in Adelaide) consistently sit at the higher end because of timber floors, difficult access, and the need for more extensive preparation.
+Inner-city renovations in older suburbs (terraces in Sydney, Victorians in Melbourne, character homes in Adelaide) consistently sit at the higher end because of timber floors, difficult access, and more preparation.
 Newer estates in outer suburbs typically deliver the most predictable, lower-end pricing.

 How We Calculate